aaaimx/admin/README.md

 </p>
 <!-- end banner -->

-# AAAIMX Research & Academic Productivity Manager
+# AAAIMX Productivity Manager
-Administration panel for the management of articles, theses, presentations, authors and advisers.
+Administration panel for the management of events and productivity
 ## Table of Contents

 * [Other versions](#other-versions)